 - For additional relief, place a cool, damp cloth over the closed eyelids while resting.

 - Don’t wear contact lenses until the eyes return to normal.

 - Artificial tears can help keep the eyes moistened, soothe discomfort and promote healing.
 However, it's important to consult an eye doctor before running to the pharmacy, since some eye drops are not well-suited for this condition.
 You can give us a call at 844-402-3443.

 Now that you know the risks and precautions to take, you’re all set to enjoy the winter wonderland!
-Dr. Vince Panzica at Bolton Optometry Clinic is happy to help you protect yourself and your family from snow blindness, and offers expert treatment for sunburned eyes.
+Dr. Michelle McKenzie at Bolton Optometry Clinic is happy to help you protect yourself and your family from snow blindness, and offers expert treatment for sunburned eyes.